Multipocket® Dust Filter

-Which is the best dust filter for sweepers available on the market?
+Which is the best sweeper filter available on the market?

 Eureka has developed its Multipocket® filters to guarantee optimal performance and durability.

-In order to understand why these filters are the best choice, it’s first necessary to take a step back, as its only by studying the key characteristics of the different filters currently available on the market, that it becomes clear how Eureka filters distinguish themselves from others.
+In order to understand why these filters are the best choice, it’s first necessary to take a step back, as its only by studying the key characteristics of the different filters currently available on the market, that it becomes clear how Eureka’s filters stand out from the rest.

-The air filter of a floor sweeper is one of its most characteristic elements.
-They are fundamental in preventing the dispersion of fine dust, and protect the sweeper’s vacuum motors, avoiding blockages and failures.
+An air filter is one of the most distinctive elements of a floor sweeper.
+It has a fundamental role in preventing the dispersion of fine dust, and in protecting the sweeper’s vacuum motors, which avoids blockages and failures.
 It may not always be obvious that the choice of a manufacturer to install one type of filter over another, has a direct impact on the efficiency of the sweeper and its running and maintenance costs.

-What types of dust filter are available on the sweepers' market?
+What are the different types of dust filters available on the sweeper market?

-The most common type of filters used in sweepers today are:
+Today the types of filters most used in sweepers are:

-Filters can be in paper or synthetic materials, with different filtering characteristics and varying levels of durability.
+Filters can be made of paper or synthetic materials, with different filtering characteristics and varying levels of durability.

-In line with our production philosophy, in Eureka we believe that for a sweeper to be considered an effective cleaning tool, above all it must deliver extended operating time, stand up to heavy use and permit quick, cost efficient and safe operation and maintenance.
+In line with our production philosophy, at Eureka we believe that for an industrial floor sweeper to be considered an effective cleaning tool, it must be safe for the operator to use, deliver extended operating time, stand up to heavy use and permit quick, cost efficient and safe maintenance.

 - Eureka Multipocket® filters

-In fact, in all our battery and combustion sweepers, we fit filters that are specifically designed with a large filtering surface area, made with anti-tear materials which are resistant to water, and are free from bottle necks and tight corners that could become clogged.
+All our battery and combustion sweepers are fitted with filters that are specifically designed with a large filtering surface area, made with anti-tear materials which are resistant to water, and are free from bottle necks and tight corners that could lead to clogging.